 In search of something easy?
-Set your pattern to square!
-Or if you want something special and better looking, set is to Peyote or even a Peyote with a 2 drop, 3 drop and more.
+Set your pattern to a square!
+Or if you want something special and better looking, set is to Peyote or even a Peyote with a 2 drop, 3 drops, and more.

 You can simply add a picture to the pattern board and converting this to a beads pattern.
-Keep in mind that the beadstool can only select colors that are apart from each other.
-In other words: when a person has bright blue eyes with a bit of black mascara and you set it too small the changes are that the eyes with have only 1 little bead of blue and the rest is black or everything might be black.
-From creating images to beads patterns, make sure your pictures are big and in high quality.
-You can even create a large frame and set is down to a limited width and height once you’re done creating and transforming the image to a pattern.
+Keep in mind that the beads tool can only select colors that are apart from each other.
+In other words: when a person has bright blue eyes with a bit of black mascara and you set it too small the changes are that the eyes have only 1 little bead of blue and the rest is black or everything might be black.
+From creating images to beads patterns, make sure your pictures are big and of high quality.
+You can even create a large frame and set it down to a limited width and height once you’re done creating and transforming the image to a pattern.

 Never go for the first shot that the tool creates.
-You can always just hit the ‘back’ button, move your picture around a bit and transform the whole thing again.
+You can always just hit the ‘back’ button, move your picture around a bit, and transform the whole thing again.
 Other colors might pop up or those eyes might look even better next time.
 Not sure which version to take?
-Save every step in seperate files that you can always go back and try again.
+Save every step in separate files that you can always go back and try again.

-- Always take a HQ photo, just look for free stock photo’s to try stuff out
+- Always take an HQ photo, just look for free stock photo’s to try stuff out

 - Never use more than 30 colors for the transformation.
 You can use more, but add some colors together if they are below 50 beads per project that are similar to each other

-- Try a bigger canvas then you actually need as the details come more forward.
+- Try a bigger canvas than you actually need as the details come more forward.
 You can always scale down, not up.

 - Try to enlarge your photo that it is still looking good.
-Small photo’s won’t have that much details to them as the BeadsTool can’t read the color patterns
+Small photos won’t have that many details to them as the BeadsTool can’t read the color patterns

 - Go back and forth when creating a pattern from a photo.
 You might be surprised what a tiny bit to the left or right can make as a difference for details to show